maartenpaauw/model-states-for-filament-docs/README.md

 }
 ```

-After creating a custom manager, you can specify per component which manager to use.
-For example when using the state
+After creating a custom manager, you can specify which manager to use per component.
+For example, when using the state
-action, you can chain the `->manager(...)` method after making the `StateAction`.
+action, you can chain the `->manager(CustomManager::class)` method after creating the `StateAction`.

 ```php
 use App\States\CustomManager;